Lifecycle Greenhouse Gas Emissions from Fuels Regulations

 Emissions reporting covers full life cycle

 The greenhouse gas intensity of fuels is calculated on a life cycle basis, covering emissions from extraction, processing and distribution.
-Emissions reductions are calculated from a 2010 baseline.
+Emissions reductions are calculated against a 2010 baseline of 94.1 gCO2eq /MJ..

 o less carbon intense (often gaseous) fossil fuels, and

-• a reduction of flaring and venting at the extraction stage of fossil fuel feedstocks.
+o a reduction of upstream emissions (such as flaring and venting) at the extraction stage of fossil feedstocks (upstream emission reductions or UERs).

 It should be pointed out that: